 Why an Artist Date?

-Here at Tweetspeak Poetry, it’s our delight to help people become who they really are, by creating possibilities for them to…
+Here at Tweetspeak Poetry, it’s our delight to help people live richly and think deeply, by creating possibilities for them to…

 1. take themselves less seriously

 3. connect their everyday lives to creative purposes

 4. find the best resources to teach, surprise, and assist them

 The Artist Date, a dream-child of Julia Cameron, is the perfect tool to help people live more richly (without breaking the bank).
 Try it, and you will find you might take yourself less seriously, take yourself more seriously, and tap into your creativity in an organic way that could flow into your everyday life.
 You might even find unexpected assistance and inspiration for dreams you didn’t know you had.

 How to Take an Artist Date